BattlestarSC/GolangNeuralNetworkLibrary/README.md

 # GolangNeuralNetworkLibrary
-An *UNFINISHED* neural network library in go using naive math.
+A functional and accurate neural network library in go using naive math.
 MLP only